Skip to main content

 A liquidity provider or off-ramp dashboardOfframp IntegrationCovers deposit creation, funding, and deposit management end to end

-An app that wants to open the Peer extension onrampOnramp IntegrationCovers peerExtensionSdk and the extension deeplink flow
+An app that needs Peer extension payment captureOnramp IntegrationCovers peerExtensionSdk and the extension 0.6.0 headless metadata bridge

 A custom taker flow, backend, or internal toolClient ReferenceCovers Zkp2pClient, intents, quotes, vaults, helpers, and API-backed flows